 Smoking and tobacco use also presents an unprofessional image for the Office and its members.
-Therefore moking to the context of the context
+Therefore moking to the Code specification of the Code

 1009.3 ADDITIONAL PROHIBITIONS

 No person shall use tobacco products within 20 feet of a main entrance, exit or operable window of any public building (including any department facility), or buildings on the campuses of the University of California, California State University and California community colleges, whether present for training, enforcement or any other purpose (Government Code § 7596 et seq.).